scrayosnet/xenos/README.md

 performance and reliability and can be used as the primary source of truth for profile information.

 It is built with scaling and high availability in mind and can be set up fairly easy.
-Compared to existing solutions like [MineTools][minetools-docs], Xenos introduces little to no additional latency and primarily uses [gRPC][grpc-docs] to communicate with the services.
+Compared to existing solutions like [MineTools][minetools-docs], Xenos introduces little to no additional latency and primarily uses cached and latency-optimized responses to communicate with the services.
 It is meant to completely replace any kind of internal caching and always use the API instead for inter process communication.

 ## Major Features

-* Perform [gRPC][grpc-docs] or [HTTP REST][rest-docs] lookups for profile information.
+* Perform [HTTP REST][rest-docs] lookups for profile information.
 * Do not worry about rate limits or caching at all! [^1]
 * Get best-in-class caching inbuilt and always request Xenos with very low latency.
 * Set Xenos up with replication, to get high availability.